 HIV stands for Human Immunodeficiency Virus, a virus that kills off your body's CD4 (or T-helper) cells – the very cells that help your body fight off infection and disease.
 In the more than two decades since this disease was first reported, AIDS has become a global epidemic.
-Worldwide, an estimated 38 million people are living with HIV, nearly half of them women and girls between the ages of 15 and 24.
-An estimated 950,000 Americans are currently living with HIV/AIDS, up from 900,000 in 2001.
+In the US, an estimated 1.2 million people are living with HIV.
 The disease is fatal.

 How does one get HIV/AIDS?

 Sexual contact and sharing needles with someone who is HIV-positive are the most common ways that the virus is transmitted.
 Body fluids known

 to carry the HIV virus are blood and fluids containing blood, semen, vaginal

 fluid, and breast milk.
 Other body fluids that could transmit the virus to